High-speed Source-Device-Independent Quantum Random Number Generator on a Chip: Design, Fabrication and packaging of the integrated chip

-The chip with fiber array and integrated PDs was then mounted on an ad-hoc designed RF PCB, containing the signal conditioning electronics for readout \textbf{Fig. (\ref{fig:assembly}}).
-When dealing with GHz-bandwidths, the interface {design} between the PIC and the external electronic circuit for signal amplification and conditioning is critical.
-In the present system, this interface is represented by the balanced photodiodes (BPDs) on the PIC side, and low-noise transmittance amplifiers (TIAs) on the RF PCB side.
-The latter provide the first amplification stage amplifying the BPDs current.
-TIAs and BPDs are connected through wire bonds.
-Balanced detection of the two quadratures is obtained by connecting the cathode of one PD of the couple with the anode of the other (\textbf{Fig. (\ref{fig:assembly}.a)} top zoom).
-Since high-speed operations requires large bandwidths, a higher level of noise is introduced, if compared with lower-frequency components, thus limiting the system sensitivity.
-Moreover, wire bonds introduce parasitic inductance that may limit the operating bandwidth while inducing unwanted oscillations of the active electronic components \cite{7953542}.
-Eventually, a high amplification gain also increases the overall noise.
-Therefore, the interface between the PIC and the external electronics was designed by considering all of the aforementioned constraints, aiming to obtain the best compromise between noise, bandwidth and gain values in order to approach shot-noise limited measurements.
+The chip, alongside its fiber array and PDs, was then assembled on a custom-made RF PCB, which houses the electronics for readout, as shown in Fig. (\ref{fig:assembly}).
+The interface design between the PIC and the external electronic circuit is crucial to ensure proper signal amplification and conditioning when working with bandwidths in the $\si{\giga\hertz}$ range.
+In the present system, this interface comprises the balanced photodiodes (BPDs) on the PIC end and low-noise transimpedance amplifiers (TIAs) on the RF PCB side.
+The TIAs serve as the initial amplification stage, boosting the BPD currents.
+TIAs and BPDs were interconnected through ball-wedge wire bonds of $\sim 700~\si{\micro\meter}$.
+Balanced detection of the two quadratures is achieved by wiring the cathode of one PD of the couple with the anode of the other, as illustrated in the top zoom of Fig. (\ref{fig:assembly}a).
+Since high-speed operations necessitate broad bandwidths, a higher degree of noise is introduced compared to lower-frequency systems.
+Such a noise increase degrades the receiver's sensitivity.
+Moreover, wire bonds introduce parasitic inductances that may limit the operating bandwidth while generating unwanted oscillations of the active electronic components \cite{7953542}.
+Therefore, considering all the aforementioned constraints, the interface was designed to best compromise between noise, bandwidth, and gain values to approach shot-noise limited measurements.